 Incident DetailsCause of Death:

-Sergeant Bollman drowned while attempting a water rescue in a pond at Camp Kikthawenund southwest of Frankton.
+Sergeant Edward Bollman drowned while attempting a water rescue in Lake Cherokee at Camp Kikthawenund southwest of Frankton.

 An investigation revealed the close friend had suffered a massive heart attack before falling into the water.
 Sergeant Bollman drowned after entering the water in an attempt to rescue him and render aid.

-Sergeant Bollman is survived by his wife, Belinda; son, Hunter; parents, Ronald and Nancy; brother, Ben; three sisters, Ronda Osenbaugh, Rebecca (George) Sears and Jessica (Kevin) Carey; and maternal grandmother, Imelda Vores.
+Sergeant Bollman, from Anderson, was survived by his wife, Belinda; son, Hunter; parents, Ronald and Nancy; brother, Ben; three sisters, Ronda Osenbaugh, Rebecca (George) Sears and Jessica (Kevin) Carey; and maternal grandmother, Imelda Vores.

-In 2012, he received the department's Meritorious Service Award for saving the life of a near-drowning victim on Geist Reservoir.
+In 2012, he received the department's Meritorious Service Award for saving the life of a near-drowning victim at Geist Reservior in Marion County.

-• Sergeant Bollman is the first of four Indiana line of duty deaths in 2018.
+• Sergeant Bollman is the first of five Indiana line of duty deaths in 2018.